villanelle3/villanelle3/README.md

 Since then, I've also completed CS50x's follow-on courses "CS50's Web Programming with Python and JavaScript", "CS50's Introduction to Programming with Python", "CS50's Understanding Technology" and "CS50’s Introduction to Artificial Intelligence with Python".
 -->
 <!---
 Solving the challenging projects in these courses encouraged me to want to learn even more.
-So I joined British School of Creative Arts and Technology's course to became a Fullstack python Developer <!--- So I joined Driven Education's course, a nine-month bootcamp in which we develop several projects. -->
+So I joined British School of Creative Arts and Technology's course to become a Fullstack python Developer
 -->

 ## 🚀 Learning tools and languages such as: